-In early June, please join us for a free webinar and Q&A sharing a series of practical lessons learned at Florida Agricultural and Mechanical University (FAMU) about how to successfully introduce the Interfolio Review, Promotion & Tenure module—or perhaps any significant new technology for faculty—on campus.
+In this free webinar and Q&A, you’ll see a series of practical lessons learned at Florida Agricultural and Mechanical University (FAMU) about how to successfully introduce the Interfolio Review, Promotion & Tenure module—or perhaps any significant new technology for faculty—on campus.

-We will speak with Dr. Genyne Boston, Ph.D., Director of Faculty Development and Professor of English, who has spearheaded the process of bringing the whole university’s promotion and tenure processes online in a system that actually works for faculty.
+We speak with Dr. Genyne Boston, Associate Provost for Faculty Affairs and Faculty Development, who has spearheaded the process of bringing the whole university’s promotion and tenure processes online in a system that actually works for faculty.
 Today, Interfolio Review, Promotion & Tenure is the online system FAMU uses to centrally manage the workflows, materials, decision logistics, and candidate experience involved in faculty promotion and tenure cases.
-The webinar will include a brief live demo of relevant portions of the Interfolio platform.
+The webinar includes a brief live demo of relevant portions of the Interfolio platform.

 About our speaker